victoriacheng15/website/docs/books/atomic-habits.md

 e.g:

-- I will mediate for one minute at 7a.m. in my kitchen.
+- I will meditate for one minute at 7 a.m. in my kitchen.
-- I will read a book for 30 minutes before sleep in my bed.
+- I will read a book for 30 minutes before sleeping in my bed.

-Build a new habit is to identify a current habit you already do each day and then stack your new behaviour on top.
-This is call `habit stacking`
+Building a new habit is to identify a current habit you already do each day and then stack your new behaviour on top.
+This is called `habit stacking`

 The formula for this is:
 After `current habit`, I will `new habit`.

 e.g:

-- After take off work shoes, I will immediately change into my workout clothes.
+- After taking off my work shoes, I will immediately change into my workout clothes.
-- After I pour my cup of coffee each morning, I will mediate for one minute.
+- After I pour my cup of coffee each morning, I will meditate for one minute.

-**The key is to tie your desired behaviour into something you already do each day.**
+**The key is to tie your desired behavior into something you already do each day.**

-This [Diderot effect](https://en.wikipedia.org/wiki/Diderot_effect) is an interesting to read and related to this chapter.
+This [Diderot effect](https://en.wikipedia.org/wiki/Diderot_effect) is interesting to read and related to this chapter.

 Remember habit loop?
-Now you stack new habits on top of existed habits!
+Now you stack new habits on top of existing habits!

 ```mermaid
 flowchart LR